I-hate-farms/hen/README.md

 Write a hen specfic `CMakeLists.txt` file as described in [the documentation](docs/doc.md)

-> Note: `CMakeLists.txt` may contain many build_elementary_xxx calls if your project produces many binary files
+> Note: `CMakeLists.txt` will build all the binaries corresponding to the declarations (application/console_application/library/etc) in your cmakefile

 Copy the `hen` script file at the root of your project (at the same level as your CMakeLists.txt file)